0xADE1A1DE/AssemblyLine/README.md

   // asm_instr enumerator for uniquely identifying a single instruction int name;

-  /* contians the valid operand formats for an instruction that maps
+  /* contains the valid operand formats for an instruction that maps
    * to the same operand enccoding (at most 2 for a single operand encoding)
    * ex: rr (instr reg,reg) && rm (instr reg, [mem]) -> RM
    */